When her class sits down to eat lunch, 14-year-old Jennifer sits with them, but instead of eating her food she pours it into a tube to her stomach.

 At a regular school, Jennifer's actions might draw attention, but during lunch at the Rancho Los Amigos Hospital School in Downey, no one seems to notice.
-It is a school for physically handicapped students between the ages of 3 and 21.
+It is a school for physically handicapped students, ages 3 to 21.

 Last year, the hospital celebrated its 100th anniversary.
-It is internationally known for its work in rehabilitating people with disabilities, including severe spinal injuries and nerve and brain damage.
+It is internationally known for its work in rehabilitating people with disabilities ranging from severe spinal injuries to nerve and brain damage.

-The school district has a contract with the county Board of Supervisors, the county provides the building, utilities and maintenance, and the Downey district is responsible for instructional material and staff, said Shirley Zanger, principal of the school.
-Enrollment usually averages between 45 and 55.
-About half of the students are in the hospital and are undergoing rehabilitation because of illness or injury, and the rest are bused in.
+Under a contract with the county Board of Supervisors, the county provides the building, utilities and maintenance, and the Downey school district is responsible for instructional material and staff, said Shirley Zanger, principal of the school.
+Enrollment usually averages 45 to 55 children.
+Most of the students live in the hospital and are undergoing rehabilitation because of illness or injury, and the rest are bused in.

 Gary, 15, comes from Monterey Park each day.
-The former straight-A student is in the head and trauma class.
+The former straight-A student is in the head-trauma class.